Ky-Wu/bayesian-basket-trials/README.md

-# Beyond Pooled and Independent Analyses in Basket Trials
+# Optimal Local Exchangeability Two-Stage Designs for Basket Trials with Aggregated Futility Analysis

-This repository contains code implementation for the simulation comparison in "Beyond Pooled and Independent Analyses in Basket Trials."
+This repository contains code implementation for the simulation comparison in "Optimal Local Exchangeability Two-Stage Designs for Basket Trials with Aggregated Futility Analysis."

 Simulation files: